NEWSMAKER-Spain's cautious Rajoy thrust into crisis role

 He smokes the occasional cigar and walks for exercise, a

-"minimum 31 days a month" he quips.
-A former cyclist, he is a
+"minimum 31 days a month" he quips and is a former cyclist who

-fan of that sport as well as football -- he follows the Real
+is now a fan of watching that sport as well as football -- he

 "Who cares if he is boring if he's winning?" said one of his